-As well as unveiling the new Vac Daddy, in the form of the Dyson Cyclone V10 cordless vac, Dyson also just unveiled a pair of new air-purifying Dyson Pure Cool fans at a lavish event in New York.
+As well as unveiling a new cordless Dyson vacuum (opens in new tab), the Dyson Cyclone V10 cordless vac, Dyson also just unveiled a pair of new air-purifying Dyson Pure Cool fans at a lavish event in New York.

 Purer air, cooler homes (in both senses)